 If the grandparents wish to file a petition for child custody after the child has returned to one or both parents, or the child has otherwise left the physical custody of the grandparent’s, they must do so within 182 days of the child leaving the grandparent’s home.
 Under most circumstances, the proper motion to file is known as a Motion for Allocation of Parental Responsibilities.

 The court will foremost take into consideration the best interests of the child when deciding whether or not to award a grandparent parental responsibility for a grandchild.
 Factors such as the relationship the grandchild and his or her grandparent have, and the overall health of the grandparent will be considered as well.

 Additional reasons for awarding custody to grandparents may stem from a practical point of view.
 If a child is subject to physical, emotional, or psychological abuse or neglect at home, or if the authorities have removed the child from the parents’ home, grandparents may be awarded custody.
 Other reasons include situations where the parents of the grandchild are underage, incarcerated or found guilty of committing a felony.

 Because Colorado laws on grandparent rights are not always clear cut, grandparents are encouraged to speak with an experienced attorney.
 Grandparent’s rights to visitation and custody are never guaranteed, however, grandparents may be awarded these rights if a family law court determines that the best interest of the child would be served by this arrangement.

 If you are a grandparent and concerned about obtaining custody of your grandchildren, it is important that you speak to one of our experienced Boulder child custody lawyers immediately.
 You have options.
-Contact the Boulder child custody attorneys at Goff & Goff today for a free initial consultation.
+Contact the Boulder child custody attorneys at Goff & Goff, LLC today for a free initial consultation.